eranif/codelite/docs/docs/code_completion/cxx.md

 #### Types
 ---

 Some C++ is too complex for `ctags` to handle.
-This is where you can help `ctags` the code a litte better For example:
+This is where you can help `ctags` to understand the code a little better For example:

 `std::queue::reference` definition is too complex for `ctags` to understand.